This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

-It is now no longer mandatory to take a PCR test upon arrival in Abu Dhabi International Airport.
-However, the testing facility remains at the airport for any visitors that wish to take a PCR test to activate their Green Pass in Al Hosn app and facilitate access to Abu Dhabi’s public places and tourist attractions.
+It is now no longer mandatory to take a PCR test upon arrival at Abu Dhabi International Airport.
+However, the testing facility remains at the airport for any visitors that wish to pay and take a PCR test.
 The cost of this PCR test is AED 40.

 Testing in quarantine